thesteve0/ftmongo-src/README.md

 When this is finished you should be able to go to

-flighttracker-<yourdomain>.rhcloud.com
+ftmongo-<yourdomain>.rhcloud.com

-Remember you may have to wait a few seconds for the first pins to show up because pins aren't drawn until a set of flights is pushed from the EventBus to index.html
+Remember you may have to wait a few seconds for the first pins to show up because pins aren't drawn until a set of buses is pushed from the EventBus to index.html

+_App.js_ loads the mongo persistor module with all the connection environment variables for the application.
+Inside _FlightPublisher.py_ you can see the code to push the JSON through the persistor into the collection named "buses".